BPTargetDTP/ScalableDTP/README.md

-# Revisiting Difference Target Propagation
+# Towards Scaling Difference Target Propagation with Backprop Targets

 The following code runs on Python > 3.7 with Pytorch >= 1.7.0.
 ## Installation